Natural resources and environmental related job listings. Includes internships, graduate fellowships, faculty positions and scholarships.

 • Experience listed in AD-5 level plus:

-• Efficient with using and can provide training on control methods, procedures, technical aspects, and objectives used for wildlife damage control
+• Experience with using and can provide training on control methods, procedures, technical aspects, and objectives used for wildlife damage control

 • Train on the control methods, procedures, technical aspects, and objectives used for wildlife damage control.